 - 1 teaspoon Chinese five spice powder

-- 2–3 small Chinese yellow rock sugar (or 3 tablespoon of regular sugar)
+- 2-3 small Chinese yellow rock sugar (or 3 tablespoons of regular sugar)

 - green onions (finely chopped)

 - Slice the ginger and onions and roughly smash the garlic

 - Cut the pork belly into 2cm x 3cm chunks.
 (Don't cut them up too thin else they will melt away into nothing!)

 - In a skillet or heavy-bottomed pot, set the heat to medium and add in the pork belly to start browning it.
 (Be careful at this point.
 Pork belly splatters a lot!
 Use a lid as a shield to deflect some of that hot oil away from you, if you have to!)

 - When you have browned the pork belly halfway through, add in the onions, garlic and ginger to brown them as well.